Chayadonn/Advanced-Pattern-Recognition/README.md

 # Advanced-Pattern-Recognition
-To store computer assignments in advanced pattern recognition.
+To store computer assignments with advanced pattern recognition.
+:)